 12. Vaginal pain during intercourse

-Blood flow to the vagina is also altered by the presence or absence of estrogen.
+The presence or absence of estrogen also alters blood flow to the vagina.
 If the estrogen levels are decreased, normal lubrication of the vagina may also be inadequate, and sexual arousal may become difficult.

 13. Bladder problems

-- may feel the need to urinate more frequently (urinary urgency)
+- may feel the need to urinate more frequently (urinary urgency); and

 - may have a loss of the ability to hold back the flow of urine with increased intra-abdominal pressure, such as occurs with sneezing, coughing, and heavy lifting This is due, in part, to a decrease in pressure within the urethra caused by local estrogen deficiency.

 What kind of doctor treats a woman in perimenopause?